anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter01.rst

    * - Open Platform for NFV (OPNFV)
      - A collaborative project under the Linux Foundation.
 OPNFV is now part of the LFN Anuket project.
 It aims to implement, test, and deploy tools for conformance and performance of NFV infrastructure.
-   * - OPNFV Verification Program (OVP)
+   * - OPNFV Verification Program (OVP) / Anuket Assured
-     - An open-source, community-led compliance and verification program aiming to demonstrate the readiness and availability of commercial NFV products and services using OPNFV and ONAP components.
+     - An open source, community-led compliance and verification program aiming to demonstrate the readiness and availability of commercial NFV products and services using OPNFV and ONAP components.
    * - Platform
      - A cloud capabilities type in which the cloud service user can deploy, manage and run customer-created or